 Section 29-15 District C-2, central business district.

-(a) Purpose.
-This district is intended to provide for commercial facilities
+Purpose.
+This district is intended to provide for commercial facilities in the central

 (b) Permitted Uses.
 In district C-2, no building, land or premises shall

 shall be hereafter erected, constructed, reconstructed or altered, except for one or more of the

 following uses (for exceptions, see section 29-28, Non--Conforming Uses, and section 29-31,